pirl-unc/lbg-guide/README.md

 LBG and Longleaf do not share a filesystem, so if you would like to access files from Longleaf you must use [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) to copy them between clusters.

+### Backups

+Most storage areas on LBG have timed backups.
+From a login node run `cd .snapshot` to see hourly and weekly snapshots.

 ## Cluster info

 To see which nodes are active on the cluster run: